There’s nothing quite like riding a good ole’ cruiser skateboard.

 Lander La Cruiser

 The Lander La cruiser is the most unique on the list.
-Shredding this thing will no doubt turn heads.
-The deck is “a proprietary blend of certified ocean recycled plastic nylon.”
+The deck is made of recycled fishing nets.
 Contrary to what you might think, it doesn’t flex, offering a solid amount of pop.
-Since it’s made from recycled plastic, it’s waterproof.
-Not for those that have trypophobia.
+They offer two shapes – Rodeo & Rio.
+Lander La is a solid option if you want a sustainability-driven cruiser skateboard.